 Red flags and when I stop and call a doctor

-- Stop and call doctors for breathing trouble, severe rash, chest pain, sudden confusion, or rapidly worsening symptoms.
+- Stop and call doctors or emergency services for difficulty breathing, severe rash or swelling, jaundice (yellowing of skin/eyes), fainting, chest pain, sudden confusion, or signs of serious bleeding.

-- I help with timing strategies, monitoring levels where needed, and documenting reactions to support safer care.
+- I help with timing strategies (when to take a supplement relative to medicines), monitoring blood levels where needed, and documenting reactions to support safer care with your providers.

 Labels, claims, and regulation: how I read products today

-A quick label check can save you time and reduce risk — here’s how I inspect one.
+A quick label check can save you time and reduce risk — here’s a practical way I inspect a product before recommending it.

-I focus on clear, practical checks so you can feel confident choosing safer products.
+I focus on clear, actionable checks so you can feel confident choosing safer products.

 Why labels can’t claim to treat specific conditions

-The U.S. FDA treats many herbal supplements as foods, not as approved medicine.
-That means labels may describe how a product supports a body function but cannot say it will cure or treat a disease.
+In the U.S., many herbal supplements are regulated under DSHEA and treated as foods rather than approved medicines.
+That means labels may describe how a product supports a body function (for example, “supports liver function” or “promotes restful sleep”) but cannot legally claim to cure, prevent, or treat a specific disease.

-Look for wording that says “supports” or “promotes” rather than “treats.”
-This difference matters when you match a product to your current medicines or health plan.
+When reading labels, look for wording such as “supports” or “promotes” rather than “treats” — that language signals structure/function claims rather than therapeutic claims, and it matters when matching a product to your current medicines or health plan.

 Standardization, quality, and what “third‑party tested” means

-Standardized does not always mean identical.
-Two bottles with the same name can differ in extract ratios, marker compounds, and strength.
+“Standardized” or “standard extract” indicates a manufacturer targeted a particular marker compound, but standardization does not guarantee identical effects across brands.
+Two bottles with the same herb name can differ in extract ratio, marker compound levels, and overall strength.

 | Ingredient detail | Latin name, part used, extract ratio | Unknown “botanical extract” |